RedHatEMEA/demobuilder/docs/Installing Demobuilder.md

 ### Prerequisites

-- Fedora 22 on a physical machine.
+- Fedora 22 on a physical or virtual machine.

+### For Mac users
+- you have to use VMWare Fusion as this is the only hypervisor with \
+nested virtualisation that works.
+VirtualBox and Parallels do not work.
+- Provide 8GB of memory
+- Provide 50GB for the hard disk
+- Enable hypervisor applications in this virtual machine in Settings > \
+Processors & Memory > Advanced Options

 ### Installation